Hpauric/readme-test/README.md

 ## Start MongoDB

-Make sure the MongoDB database is running before attempting to start the mongo shell.
+Make sure the MongoDB database is running before attempting to start the `mongo` shell.
 To start up the database, run `./mongod`.
 You should see something like this:

 ![](https://github.com/Hpauric/readme-test/blob/master/mongod-cli-screenshot.png)

-To access a shell prompt for the above MongoDB, **open a new terminal** and type the command `mongo` to initialize the shell.
+To start a shell prompt for the above MongoDB, **open a new terminal** and type the command `mongo` to initialize the shell.

 With the shell running, I can list the available databases with the command `show databases`.
 I can see listed the database I’ve been using: `url-shortener-microservice`.